JavaScript Programming

 *Returns:*

 The SDK generates logs throughout its execution.
 These logs are useful to pinpointing different usage and integration issues and can be found in the browser's debug console.
 Normally it will only output warning and error messages.
-If you wish to see verbose logs you should specify debug: true
+If you wish to see verbose logs you should specify `debug: true` option in the Ironvest class initialization.&#x20;

 const options = {